radarjd/sparki_learning/docs/index.rst

 humanTime()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	Returns the time in a human readable format like "Fri Apr 5 19:50:05 2016"
+	Returns the time in a human readable format like "Fri Apr 5 19:50:05 2016".
+(Moved to sparki_learning.util)